Robert-van-Engelen/ForthMSX/doc/words.md

 _fileid_     | a single-cell 16-bit file-handle identifier
 _ior_        | a single-cell 16-bit I/O return (zero is success, nonzero is an error code)

-Note that a "string" in Forth consists of a _c-addr u_ pair on the paramater stack with character string address _c-addr_ and length _u_.
+Note that a so-called string in Forth consists of a _c-addr u_ pair on the paramater stack with character string address _c-addr_ and length _u_.

 Parsed input is represented as _"parsed-input"_ on the left side of `--` with